 - Will the program offer schools funding for additional staff in order to conduct testing?
-No. Direct funding to pay existing staff is currently not covered under this program.
-The COVID-19 K-12 Testing Program Participation Survey allows schools to select a program vendor and/or supplies to provide on-site or virtual support to assist with specimen collection and testing.
+No. Direct funding to pay existing staff is not covered under this program.
+It allows schools to be matched with a program vendor and/or supplies to provide on-site or virtual support to assist with specimen collection and test results.

 - Is the CLIA certificate or Certificate of Waiver application fee covered under the program?
 While DHS is unable to reimburse schools for the cost of the CLIA certificate or Certificate of Waiver application fee, schools are able to use federal stimulus funds they have received to cover this cost to conduct waived COVID-19 tests.
-While these funds remain available, school districts can file a claim for the expending dollars in the same manner as other federal stimulus fund claims.
+While ESSER III funds remain available through Sept.
+30, 2024, school districts can file a claim for the expending dollars in the same manner as other federal stimulus fund claims.
 Schools that are conducting other waived tests (for example, making treatment decisions based on blood sugar test results) will need to review their waiver every two years and pay for that fee out of other funding sources.
 For more information, refer to the CLIA Waiver Frequently Asked Questions from the Wisconsin Department of Public Instruction.

 - Who at my school/school district is allowed to collect the specimen for a COVID-19 test?
 Does it have to be a nurse?
-Any trained staff member is allowed to collect specimens and result rapid, point of care antigen tests.
+Any trained staff member or school volunteer is allowed to collect specimens and result rapid, point-of-care antigen tests.
 Training is available through online videos and materials and from test manufacturers.
 For more information about where to access this training, email DHSK12COVIDTesting@dhs.wisconsin.gov.
-The COVID-19 K-12 Testing Program Participation Survey allows schools to indicate whether they would prefer to be matched with a program vendor that is able to provide on-site support staff to assist with specimen collection.
+The form allows schools to indicate whether they would prefer to be matched with a program vendor that is able to provide on-site support staff to assist with specimen collection.;

 - Identify the space(s) where testing will occur, keeping individuals with symptoms safely separated from healthy individuals.